Investing in index funds is a great, low-cost way to diversify your portfolio and reduce risk.

 SPDR Portfolio MSCI Global Stock Market ETF (SPGM)

 An ETF seeking to mirror the investment performance of the Dow Jones U.S. Total Stock Market Index.
-SPGM contains global stocks that follow a wide-ranging, market-cap-weighted index spanning 23 developed and 27 emerging market countries.
+SPGM holds global stocks that track a broad, market-cap-weighted index spanning 23 developed and 27 emerging market countries.

 What are the best-performing index funds?